Stirling-Tools/Stirling-PDF/README.md

 - Convert PDFs to and from images
 - Reorganize PDF pages into different orders.
 - Add images to PDFs at specified locations.
+- Rotating PDFs in 90 degree increments.
+- Compressing PDFs to decrease their filesize.
 - Dark mode support.

 ## Technologies used